Holy Comforter-St. Cyprian Catholic Church (Washington, D.C.): Merged parish

 After the merger, Holy Comforter-St. Cyprian's congregation was 95% former St. Cyprian members.
-During the conflict the merger created, the Catholic Church began to allow masses in languages other than Latin following the Second Vatican Council.
+During the conflict the merger created, the Catholic Church began to allow Masses in languages other than Latin following the Second Vatican Council.
 The Latin chants were quickly replaced with "the hearty rhythms and hand clapping of a gospel choir, making the church more akin to its Baptist and Methodist brethren," allowing the congregation to express their African-American heritage.

-Modern day
+During this period, the church was administered by the Josephites, a religious community serving African Americans.

 Due to decreasing church attendance in the United States, rapidly changing demographics in DC, and an aging congregation, church attendance and membership have been steadily decreasing since the 1960s.
 The church's gospel choir, started during the 1960s, at the 11am services maintains a pivotal role in the church's community and spirit.

 Gospel choir

-The choir has become well-known around the country, and has recorded a number of albums, including the "Mass of St Cyprian" (1999) composed by the parish's music director, the late Kenneth W. Louis.
+The choir has become well known around the country, and has recorded a number of albums, including the "Mass of St Cyprian" (1999) composed by the parish's music director, the late Kenneth W. Louis.
 The parish also released an album in 2012, "We Offer Praise".